Champakali is two homes on a hill by the river in Old Goa.

 We combine the comforts of a plush home with the lush beauty of the Mandovi river delta.
 Our principle is generosity: the warm giving-ness of the Goan landscape and the fresh openness of a champa flower.

-We’ve gone inland — we’re deep in the heart of Old Goa.
-And opened up all our doors and windows to the great outdoors.
-Our bedrooms sometimes feel like tree houses.
-(With really comfortable beds).
+We’re deep in the heart of Old Goa.
+We’ve gone inland and opened up our doors and windows to the great outdoors.
+Our bedrooms sometimes feel like tree houses - with really comfortable beds.

-You’ll hear the river, the calls of birds and the rustle of wind through tall teaks.
-The Basilica is walking distance.
-Our pool is in a grove of trees.
-Our big old banyan has a natural seat.
+Here on the hill, you’ll hear the river, the calls of birds and the rustle of wind through tall teaks.
+The Basilica is walking distance; there's a Goan bakery down the street.
+Our pool is warm and blue; our big old banyan has a natural seat.
 Step off the patio: there’s crabgrass to cushion your feet.

 Our two villas are called Banyan and Teak.
 We love them both equally: one’s just closer to the banyan tree.
 That, and the floors are different.